On the late-time tails of massive perturbations in spherically symmetric black holes: Further discussions and concluding remarks

 \section{Further discussions and concluding remarks}

-In this study, we gave a detailed account of the derivations of the late-time tails of massive perturbations in black hole metrics.
-A few aspects have been revisited, regarding the theoretical framework was initially established by Hod and Piran~\cite{agr-qnm-tail-16}, and Koyama and Tomimatsu~\cite{agr-qnm-tail-22}.
+In this study, we gave a detailed account of the derivations of the late-time tails of massive perturbations in spherically symmetric black hole metrics.
+A few aspects have been revisited regarding the theoretical framework initially pioneered by Hod and Piran~\cite{agr-qnm-tail-16}, and Koyama and Tomimatsu~\cite{agr-qnm-tail-22}.

 The Green's function Eq.~\eqref{defGreen} in the context of black hole perturbation theory is strongly reminiscent of that in classical electrodynamics.
 In particular, if the effective potential is suppressed, the formalism readily falls back to that of the Lorentz gauge Maxwell equations for the scalar and vector potentials in free space~\cite{book-classical-electrodynamics-Jackson}.
 Although different types of Green's functions obey the same equation, it is the {\it causality}, in terms of specific boundary conditions, that fixes the remaining ``liberty''.
 In the language of contour integration, the difference between the retarded and advanced Green's functions correspond to distinct choices in shifting the mass poles around the real frequency axis~\cite{book-classical-electrodynamics-Jackson}.
 The above notion continues to be the same in quantum field theory, except that the role of the free field Green's functions is replaced by the propagators~\cite{book-qft-Peskin-Schroeder}.
-The current approach adopted to construct the Green's function using Eq.~\eqref{GFomega}, the retarded nature of the resulting formula is planted through the asymptotic behavior of the solution for the homogeneous equation.
+The current approach constructs the Green's function using Eq.~\eqref{GFomega}, where the retarded nature of the resulting formula is planted through the asymptotic behavior of the solution for the homogeneous equation.
 Therefore, in principle, there is no more freedom regarding the locations of the QNM poles and branch cuts.
 In other words, these properties are well-defined.
-Indeed, the whereabouts of the poles and cuts can be correctly ``guessed'' using heuristic arguments based on the definition of retarded Green's function and Jordan's lemma, as have been done in most literature.
+Indeed, the whereabouts of the poles and cuts can be correctly ``guessed'' using heuristic arguments based on the definition of retarded Green's function and Jordan's lemma, as has been done in most literature.
 Nonetheless, it is meaningful to ascertain the mathematical consistency of the theory through an explicit analysis of the analytic properties of the waveforms.
-Moreover, since the derived master equation is an approximation, such a reassessment carried out in the first part of Sec.~\ref{section3} is relevant.
+Moreover, since the derived master equation is an approximation, we understand that such a reassessment, as carried out in the first part of Sec.~\ref{section3}, is relevant.

 In deriving the master equation Eq.~\eqref{masterEq-Whittaker}, we have ignored the first-order derivative term